 Satisfactory Academic Progress (SAP) Policy

 In accordance with federal financial aid regulations, CCCCD has developed the following SAP Policy which outlines the minimum academic and progress requirements that a student must maintain in order to remain eligible to receive student financial assistance.
-This policy also applies to state aid that requires federal SAP but does not apply to California College Promise Grants, formerly known as Board of Governor Fee Waivers.
-All coursework approved for Academic Renewal will be included in SAP evaluations.
+This policy also applies to state aid that requires federal SAP, but does not apply to California College Promise Grants (CCPG), formerly known as Board of Governors Fee Waiver.

 I. Minimum Academic and Progress Requirements

 A. Qualitative Measure: Maintain a minimum cumulative Grade Point Average (GPA) of 2.0 on a 4.0 scale.
 This includes all prior coursework (including all repeat, remedial and ESL units) that appears on your official transcript.